 Family Camp and Pack Overnighters

 Cub Scout family camping falls into two catagories: council-organized family camps and pack overnighters.

 Council-organized family camps are an overnight or longer event for Cub Scouts (including Webelos Scouts) and their families that involves more than one pack where the council provides the staffing and program.
 These events are often referred to as parent/pal, mom and me, or adventure weekends.
 Family camps are conducted by trained leaders at sites approved by the local council.
 Youth should be under the supervision of a parent, guardian, or other responsible adult.
 Council-organized family camps must be conducted in accordance with the National Standards for Council-Organized Family Camps, No. 430-408.

 Pack overnighters are events involving more than one family from a single pack, focused on age-appropriate Cub Scout activities and conducted at council-approved locations.
 If siblings participate, the event must be structured accordingly to accommodate them.
 Adults giving leadership to a pack overnighter must complete Basic Adult Leader Outdoor Orientation (BALOO, No. 34162) and be present during the campout.
 BALOO trains participants to properly understand the importance of program intent, Youth Protection policies, health and safety, site selection, and sufficient adult participation.

 Webelos Den Overnight Camping

-Webelos Scout overnighters introduce a boy and his parent to the basics of the Boy Scout camping program.
+Webelos Scout overnighters introduce Webelos Scouts and their parents to the basics of the Scout camping program.
 These campouts are conducted under the leadership of a trained Webelos den leader and include two to six nights of camping.

 Webelos dens are encouraged to have several overnight campouts each year.
-These campouts should be parent-son events, under the direction of the Webelos den leader.
+These campouts should be parent/guardian-son/daughter events, under the direction of the Webelos den leader.
 At the den overnight campouts, the Webelos den leader may be assisted by the assistant Webelos den leader and the Webelos den chief.
 Webelos den leaders should have completed Outdoor Leader Skills for Webelos Leaders prior to leading an overnight campout.